slact/nchan/README.md

   arguments: 1
   default: `distributed`
   context: http, server, upstream
   > The mode of operation of the Redis server.
 In `distributed` mode, messages are published directly to Redis, and retrieved in real-time.
 Any number of Nchan servers in distributed mode can share the Redis server (or cluster).
-Useful for horizontal scalability, but had the penalty of all message publishing going through Redis first.
+Useful for horizontal scalability, but suffers the latency penalty of all message publishing going through Redis first.
   >
   > In `backup` mode, messages are published locally first, then later forwarded to Redis, and are retrieved only upon chanel initialization.
 Only one Nchan server should use a Redis server (or cluster) in this mode.
 Useful for data persistence without sacrificing response times to the latency of a round-trip to Redis.